moise-mulungu/mixed-react-projects/project-info/teamdm/training/code-wars-challenges/readme.md

 5. list and describe anything that is unclear in the challenge description
    * these would be the questions you'd be expected to ask in a interview situation
    * practice reading the challenge description carefully
-6. write tests that cover the input variants
 * note: via these tasks, you are essentially repeating the key elements of the challenge description in the code
+6. write test(s) that cover the input variants

 * example (somewhat exaggerated to cover all 6 points)
 ```js